ManishMittal/ionic-circular-menu/README.md

 # ionic-circular-menu

-Sass based Animted Circular Menus for ionic platform.
+Sass based Animted and Fully Dynamic  Menus for ionic platform.

 ## Features

 * Multiple submenus
 * Mange the click events of submenus
-* Dynamic ionic icons
+* Dynamic ionic icons and or Images

 ## Usage

 Get the files from github or install from bower: